-During the first half of 2019, we paid \$6 million of debt issuance costs associated with the 2019-1 vacation ownership notes receivable securitization.
+During the first three quarters of 2019, we paid \$11 million of debt issuance costs, which included \$6 million associated with the 2019-1 vacation ownership notes receivable securitization and \$5 million associated with the issuance of the 2028 Notes on October 1, 2019, subsequent to the third quarter of 2019.

-During the first half of 2018, we paid \$7 million of debt issuance costs, which included \$6 million associated with the 2018 vacation ownership notes receivable securitization and \$1 million associated with the amendment and extension of our Warehouse Credit Facility.
+During the first three quarters of 2018, we paid \$34 million of debt issuance costs, which included \$13 million associated with the Term Loan, \$9 million associated with the issuance of Senior Unsecured Note, \$6 million associated with the 2018 vacation ownership notes receivable securitization, \$4 million associated with our Revolving Corporate Credit Facility, \$1 million associated with the amendment and extension of our Warehouse Credit Facility and \$1 million associated with the issuance of the Exchange Notes.